craig-cogdill/NMCentOSUpgrade/README.md

   * Restore nm.yaml settings saved in /usr/local/save/conf/nm.yaml
     * Can the entire nm.yaml file be restored?
     * pcapInterface may need to be updated to modify ethX or other non bond0 setting.
+  * Set system NTP configuration to match previous settings.
+  * Set timezone (Maybe this can be done in the grub menu when booting from the iso.)